zywkloo/AwesomeAniApp/README.md

 # AwesomeRecipeApp
-An Awesome Recipe Recommender Mobile App with React Native and GraphQL
+An Awesome Anime and Manga Mobile App with React Native, AWS amplify and GraphQL